Beer-Battered Green Beans with Tarragon AioliBy Noble Pig

 - 1 clove garlic, finely chopped

 - 2 cups vegetable oil

 - Submerge beans in ice water 10 for minutes.
 Pat beans dry (this makes them extra-crisp).

-- While the beans are chilling, in a large bowl, whisk together the craft beer, flour, cornstarch and 1/2 teaspoon salt, let rest for 10 minutes.
+- While the beans are chilling, in a large bowl, whisk together the pale ale, flour, cornstarch and 1/2 teaspoon salt, let rest for 10 minutes.

 - Whisk the batter again, add the green beans and toss to coat.

 - Working in batches and using tongs, gently lower the beans into the oil.

 - Fry, turning halfway through, until golden, about 3 minutes.
 Let drain on paper towels and season with salt.

 - For the aioli, in a small bowl, whisk together the mayonnaise, tarragon, mustard and garlic with salt and pepper.